 We stay with our good friend Martha, in a beautiful private home in Key Largo.
 Martha's home provides the perfect launch location for our dives and her local expertise allows us to take advantage of local festivals and happenings.
 This will be our ninth year staying with her.
 Boys and girls are separated into different bedrooms and we employ a rotation system (if needed) between the beds.

 Yes!
 Our Florida Keys program is open to completing 8-12th graders and does not require any previous diving experience.
 Students diving with us for the first time will earn their PADI Open Water Certification, providing them with the skills, confidence, and certification to dive anywhere in the world.
-Experienced divers can build upon previous certifications to earn PADI Advanced Diver Certifications or further their advanced certification with specialized skills such as fish I.D., and underwater photography.
+Experienced divers can build upon previous certifications to earn PADI Advanced Diver Certifications or further their advanced certification with specialized skills such as Fish Identification and Peak Performance Buoyancy.
 PADI is the world's leading scuba diving organization.

 Founder and friend, Ken Nedimyer focuses his attention on developing strong relationships with local communities and developing educational opportunities for divers and citizens across the globe.
 Read more about his work here.